Nafidinara/bot-pancakeswap/README.md

 * [Setup](#HOW-TO-RUN)
 * [TroubleShoot](#TROUBLESHOOT)

+### NOW THE BOT IS POSSIBLE FOR KUCOIN AND MATIC NETWORK

 ## IMPORTANT NOTES BEFORE RUNNING THE BOT
 Just edit some part of the bot, you can see the origin at : https://github.com/MrFatoni/p